mazwat/mazwat.github.io/electrical-circuits-lm.md

 *Fig. 8 - Components as schematic symbols*

-If you want to experiment with putting schematics together you can make a start by looking at my diagram here and making your own account here: [circuit-diagram.org](https://crcit.net/c/82ffa9aa0f564eabaf0fea65de580e14)
+If you want to experiment with putting schematics together you can make a start by looking at the diagram above and making your own account here: [circuit-diagram.org](https://crcit.net/c/82ffa9aa0f564eabaf0fea65de580e14).
 You will become more familiar with using them as the module progresses.

+## Ohms Law

 <span class="katex">voltage(v) = current(I)*resistance(R)</span>